Limited Liability Companies

 The operating agreement for a multimember LLC must specify the percentage of income or loss allocated to each member.
 LLCs also allow special allocations of separately stated items, as do partnerships, but they must satisfy specific tax code requirements and must be specified in the LLC operating agreement.
 The purpose of special allocations cannot only be tax avoidance.

 Although converting another business entity to a limited liability company is not difficult, it may have tax consequences, especially if the previous business entity was a corporation.
-In such a case, a C corporation would have to be liquidated, where, under tax law, the assets of the corporation will be treated as being sold to the shareholders, resulting in income or losses for both the corporation and the shareholders.
+In such a case, a C corporation must be liquidated, where, under tax law, the assets of the corporation will be treated as being sold to the shareholders, resulting in income or losses for both the corporation and the shareholders.

 Many businesses use multiple LLCs, especially for owning real estate.
 This further limits liability to each individual LLC.
 However, greater administrative expenses and taxes may have to be paid, since most states tax LLC entities.
 However, some states — Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas, Utah, and to a limited extent, Wisconsin — allow a type of entity known as a series LLC (aka cell LLC) that can be used to manage other LLCs, while each of the individual LLCs still maintain separate liability.